 We specialise in taxi insurance wherever, both for traditional public hire (cabs which can be hailed in the street) or private hire, where prior booking is required.
 We can also cover a range of vehicle types, from black cabs to saloon cars, executive vehicles and MPVS.
-Our services offers you the opportunity to get competitive quotations from a range of companies, such as Aviva, RSA and the Equity Insurance Group.
-All understand the demands of the taxi driving community, and recognise that when it comes to a claim taxi drivers cannot afford for their vehicles to be off the road for one minute longer than necessary.
+Our services offer you the opportunity to get competitive quotations from a range of companies, such as Aviva, RSA and the Equity Insurance Group.
+All understand the demands of the taxi driving community and recognise that, when it comes to a claim, taxi drivers cannot afford for their vehicles to be off the road for one minute longer than necessary.

 We will be delighted to help you find cover whether for both public hire and private hire taxis.

 Private hire vehicles (often referred to as minicabs) are normally booked for appointment via a fixed office normally licensed with the local authority - drivers are then contacted to go to the booking or collection address.

 Public hire taxis can be hailed on the street or picked up at a station at any time.
 Commonly called black cabs or more properly hackney cabs or carriages these cabs are normally more heavily regulated than minicabs.
 If you are working within the London Public Carriage Office area, you will have had to have passed 'The Knowledge' proving your ability to work out the quickest route across the capital in an instant.

 Once you know the cab type then you can consider the type of insurance required.

 Most taxi drivers choose comprehensive cover for their vehicles as they are essential to you as your main source of income.
 The legal minimum third party cover would not normally offer a replacement vehicle if yours was off the road due to an 'at fault' incident.